GenericMappingTools/gmt/doc/rst/source/supplements/potential/talwani3d.rst

 densities may be overridden by a fixed density contrast given via **-D**).
 We can compute anomalies on an equidistant grid (by specifying a new grid with **-R** and **-I** or provide an observation grid with elevations) or at arbitrary output points specified via **-N**.
-Chose from free-air anomalies or vertical gravity gradient anomalies.
+Chose from free-air anomalies, vertical gravity gradient anomalies, or geoid anomalies.
 Options are available to control axes units and direction.

 Required Arguments